Paul Feltham: Brisbane Bears

 Feltham joined the underperforming Brisbane Bears in a part-time role as sports psychologist for the 1989 season.

 When incumbent senior coach Peter Knights was sacked with seven games remaining in the 1989 season, Feltham was surprisingly appointed caretaker senior coach ahead of any of the existing coaching panel.
 The Bears immediately rallied to win five of the remaining matches, which included an upset win over the eventual premiers Hawthorn, who only lost three matches over the home and away season.

 Feltham was not considered for the permanent senior coaching position for the following season, reportedly due to a clash with particular senior players and certain club personnel, most notably football manager Shane O'Sullivan.
 He was replaced by another caretaker senior coach, former coaching assistant and ex-Fitzroy player Norm Dare, for the 1990 season while the search for a permanent senior coach continued for 1991.

 Other coaching roles

 For most of the 1990s, he disappeared from the spotlight, but reappeared in 1999 as an applicant for the vacant coaching role with Woodville-West Torrens.
 He applied for the same position again the following season.
 He also applied for the coaching role with Hawthorn in 2004.
 He was unsuccessful in each of these applications.

-He is currently based in Canada, where he is coach of the London Magpies Australian Football Club, and is also a sports psychologist with AFL Canada's national side, the Northwind.
+Later in life, Feltham was based in Canada and coached the London Magpies Australian Football Club while working as a sports psychologist with AFL Canada.

+Personal life

+Feltham died on 19 December 2019.
+His death was not reported until June 2025, when it was confirmed by North Melbourne historians and posted online by Richmond historian Rhett Bartlett.